- The ageing process is characterised by :

-- Patient undergoing liposuction of the abdomen and thighs may transfer the unwanted fat to the breasts
+- A patient undergoing liposuction of the abdomen and thighs may transfer the unwanted fat to the breasts

-- Mummy makeover which consist of tummy tuck and breast augmentation.
+- A Mummy makeover which consists of a tummy tuck and breast augmentation.
 Fat transfer to the breast can be considered instead of breast implant.

 - Fat transfer to face and breast concurrently.

-- It can be done under local anaesthesia, combination of local anaesthesia and sedation or general anaesthesia depending on volume to be transferred.
+- It can be done under local anaesthesia, a combination of local anaesthesia and sedation or general anaesthesia, depending on volume to be transferred.